chworthey/synther/README.md

 ## Sandboxing

-To get the build environment stable (say, for repeatable CI/CD), use the docker integration.
+To get the build environment more stable, use the steps outlined below for using the docker integration.

 ### Prerequisites: